-In my opinion, if you’re investing $500 in a headphone, you shouldn’t compromise in its build quality, sound quality, and performance.
-I tried 3 to 4 different headphones, but MW65 is one that makes me say wow.
+If you’re investing $500 in a headphone, you shouldn’t compromise on its build quality, sound quality, and performance.
+I tried 3 to 4 different headphones, but MW65 is one that makes me say WOW.
 The price is slightly high, but it is the best studio monitor headphones under $500.

 Good: Sennheiser HD 660 S is a beautiful, lightweight open-back over-ear headphone.
 Adjustable headband wrapped in leather, removable and replaceable ear cups and cables makes them comfortable and durable.
 150-ohm impedance and 10 to 41,000 Hz deliver a very well balanced sound.

 Bad: Open back design leaks a significant amount of sound.